Xkonti/file-api/README.md

 ### Download a file

-You can download a specific file by using the `/file` endpoint with the following parameters:
+You can download a specific file by using the `GET /file` endpoint with the following parameters:

-- `path` - the path of the file to download (remember to encode it)
+- `path` - the path of the file to download (remember to url-encode it)

 If the file does not exist or a path is pointing to a directory, a `404 Not Found` response will be returned.